Armstrong Air

 Symptom

-Outdoor unit hums loudly but compressor does not start, then shuts off on overload
+Outdoor unit hums loudly, but the compressor does not start, then shuts off due to overload.

 Compressor Hard Start / Locked Rotor